fabilab/northstar/docs/tutorial.rst

 ========
 Thank you for looking into `northstar`!
 This tutorial guides you through a typical use of the package to annotate your single cell dataset based on one or more cell atlases.
-At the end of the tutorial, you should be able to navigate the other docs yourself (see api_)
+At the end of the tutorial, you should be able to navigate the other docs yourself (see :doc:`/api`).

 Starting point: atlas landmarks
 --------------------------------